How green? UK renewable energy providers' fuel mix ranked

 The good news is that a lot of newer solar panel components are made with rare earth metals such as gallium arsenide and cadmium telluride which can easily be recycled and re-used since they command high unit prices.

-In terms of carbon emissions over their effective lifetimes, solar technology ranks above wind power while still maintaining a fraction of the environmental impact of coal and gas.
+In terms of carbon emissions over their effective lifetimes, solar technology ranks above wind energy while still maintaining a fraction of the environmental impact of coal and gas.

 |Minimum lifecycle emissions per kWh||0.07 lbs of carbon||0.6 lbs of carbon|